Johanna23cct/first-project-cv/README.md

 ## Additional Information
 Feel
-free to explore the CV and get in touch if you have any questions or opportunities for collaboration.
+free to explore the CV and get in touch if you have any questions or opportunities for collaboration. and remember To view my CV, simply open the 'cv_combined.png' file in the repository.